PBS Satellite Service

 PBS affiliate KETA, part of the Oklahoma Educational Television Authority (OETA), was also available on AMC-21 until June 2016.
 Their removal from satellite coincided with the completion of their transition to fiber distribution.
+In March 2026, LPB begain simulasting on the SES-1 satellite.
+Later in the month, LPB shut down their transponder on SES-2 at 87ºW (where the station has been uplinking to since 2003 when it was originally known as AMC-3) competing the transition to SES-1.

 PBS transitioned to a fiber-based interconnection system known as sIX, otherwise known as the sixth generation of PBS's interconnection system, in July 2021.
 The original end date for linear program feeds via satellite was slated for 2016, but was later pushed to 2018, and was then pushed again to the beginning of 2021; none of these deadlines were met.
-PBS's main network feeds are still active as of June 2023; however, only one NPS feed remains, namely HD03.
-The only programs airing on this feed are news and public affairs programming; all other linear program feeds have moved to sIX; however, there may occasionally be an unannounced feed of program unrelated to news or public affairs, such as Great Performances.
+PBS's main network feeds are still active as of March 2026; however, only one NPS soft-feed service remains, namely HD03.
+The only programs airing on this feed are news and public affairs programming; all other linear program feeds have moved to sIX; however, there may occasionally be an unannounced feed of program unrelated to news or public affairs, such as re-feeds of certain live events, such as certain episodes of Great Performances.

 History

 1971–1978: The First-Generation Interconnection System

 Starting in 1971, PBS began distributing programs via microwave relay circuits leased from AT&T Long Lines.
-This was the first generation of PBS’s interconnection system.
+This was the first generation of PBS's interconnection system.
 Prior to this, PBS would distribute programs to stations via "bicycling tapes," meaning that tapes would be shipped between stations through the mail.
 The interconnection system consisted of nearly 20,000 miles of microwave paths spread across the country.
 To send programming, PBS would feed these videotaped programs via the AT&T network of microwave relay circuits throughout the country.
 Instead of each program being received by each individual public television station, these programs were fed to "regional networks," which would then redirect these feeds to stations within their network.
 Examples of these regional networks included the Southern Educational Communications Association (SECA), which is now known as the National Educational Telecommunications Association (NETA); the Central Educational Network (CEN); the Eastern Educational Television Network (EEN), which is now known as American Public Television (APT); and Midwestern Educational Television (MET).
 This system made use of a "round-robin" method when distributing programming; this meant that, "a number of stations on the loop can originate to all other stations in the system."
-The system, however, had its limits.
-One problem was that video and audio quality would be lessened the farther away a receiving station was due to the distance the program had to travel via the interconnection system.
-Furthermore, areas outside the contiguous U.S., such as Hawaii, was not "economically feasible," all stations received the same feed, and there was no ability for a second or alternate program feed.
-In addition, according to PBS, the use of telephone lines to deliver programming was "incapable of producing high-fidelity sound," so they started to look for an alternate method of distributing programming.